MicrosoftLearning/AI-102-AIEngineer/Instructions/16-video-indexer.md

 To use the Video Indexer API, you need some information to authenticate requests:

-1. In the Video Indexer portal [(https://www.videoindexer.ai/)](https://www.videoindexer.ai/), expand the menu (≡) and select the **Account settings** page.
+1. In the Video Indexer portal, expand the menu (≡) and select the **Account settings** page.
 2. Note the **Account ID** on this page - you will need it later.
-3. Open a new browser tab and go to the Video Indexer developer portal [(https://api-portal.videoindexer.ai/)](https://api-portal.videoindexer.ai/), signing in using the credentials for your Video Indexer account.
+3. Open a new browser tab and go to the Video Indexer developer portal at `https://api-portal.videoindexer.ai`, signing in using the credentials for your Video Indexer account.
 4. On the **Products** page, select **Authorization**.
 5. If you already have a subscription for the Authorization API, select it.
 Otherwise, create a new subscription.
 6. On the page with your subscription(s), observe that you have been assigned two keys (primary and secondary) for each subscription.
 Then select **Show** for any of the keys to see it.
 You will need this key shortly.